-This year’s baseline takes the latest trends, policies and market information into consideration and is constructed in such a way that the decision maker can form a picture of equilibrium in agricultural markets given the assumptions made.
-However, keep in mind, markets are extremely volatile and the probability that future prices will not match baseline projections is therefore high.
-Given this uncertainty, the baseline projections should be interpreted as one possible scenario that could unfold, where temporary factors (e.g. weather issues) play out over the short run and permanent factors (e.g. biofuels policies) cause structural shifts in agricultural commodity markets over the long run.
+This year’s baseline takes the latest trends, policies, and market information into consideration.
+It is constructed in such a way that the decision-maker can form a picture of equilibrium in agricultural markets, given the assumptions made.
+However, keep in mind, markets are extremely volatile, and the probability that future prices will not match baseline projections is, therefore high.
+Given this uncertainty, the baseline projections should be interpreted as one possible scenario that could unfold, where temporary factors (e.g., weather issues) play out over the short run, and permanent factors (e.g., biofuels policies) cause structural shifts in agricultural commodity markets over the long run.
 The baseline, therefore, serves as a benchmark against which alternative exogenous shocks can be tested and interpreted.
 In addition, the baseline serves as an early-warning system to inform role-players in the agricultural industry about the potential effects of long-term structural changes on agricultural commodity markets, such as the impact of a sharp increase in input prices or the impact of improvements in technology on the supply response.

-To summarise, the baseline does NOT constitute a forecast, but rather represents a benchmark of what COULD happen under a particular set of assumptions.
-Inherent uncertainties, including policy changes, weather, and other market variations ensure that the future is highly unlikely to match baseline projections.
+To summarise, the baseline does NOT constitute a forecast but rather represents a benchmark of what COULD happen under a particular set of assumptions.
+Inherent uncertainties, including policy changes, weather, and other market variations, ensure that the future is highly unlikely to match baseline projections.
 Recognising this fact, BFAP incorporates scenario planning and risk analyses in the process of attempting to understand the underlying risks and uncertainties of agricultural markets.
-Some of the boxes in the publication present results of a number of specific or commissioned analyses through the past 18 months.
-Farm-level implications are included in the commodity specific sections and the scenarios and risk analyses illustrate the volatile outcome of future projections.
-Additional stochastic (risk) analyses are not published in the baseline, but prepared independently on request for clients.
+Some of the boxes in the publication present the results of a number of specific or commissioned analyses over the past 18 months.
+Farm-level implications are included in the commodity-specific sections, and the scenarios and risk analyses illustrate the volatile outcome of future projections.
+Additional stochastic (risk) analyses are not published in the baseline but are prepared independently on request from clients.
 The BFAP Baseline 2018 should thus be regarded as only one of the tools in the decision-making process of the agricultural sector, and other sources of information, experience, and planning and decision-making techniques have to be taken into consideration.

 Download the BFAP 2018 Baseline